Candida and Hormonal Acne: The Gut-Skin-Hormone Connection

 Hormones, Blood Sugar, and Acne

-Blood sugar balance may also influence hormonal acne.
+Blood sugar balance may also play a role in hormonal acne.

 Stress, Cortisol, and Breakouts